- Sling Attachments

 The mission determines the gear, not the other way around.

 This is very important.
 Before you start spending hundreds, or possibly thousands of dollars on a rifle and accessories, ask yourself, “how do I anticipate using the rifle?”.
 Do you see the rifle being used defensively in an urban environment (less than 200 yards), or zapping coyotes and small game, and keeping the family safe in a rural area (out to 400 or 500 yards)?
 Once you have answered that question, you can now intelligently go about procuring the right weapon system, configuration, and accessories for your needs.

 Military personnel have the need to reconfigure their weapons to fit their particular mission.
 They need to be able to mount optics, lights, lasers, and grenade launchers.
 With the exception of grenade launchers, civilians have almost the same selection of accessories.
-At the gun ranges I see rifles with all sorts of expensive bells and whistles added.
+At civilian firearm ranges I see rifles with all sorts of expensive bells and whistles added.
 These accessories add weight to the weapon and limit its mobility and shootability.
-Most owners theses heavily accessorized rifles are mediocre shots at best.
+Most of the operators of theses heavily accessorized rifles are mediocre shots at best.
 They spend all their money on accessories, but don’t spend the time or money to learn to really shoot the rifle.
 In my humble opinion civilians should keep their weapon systems as simple as possible.
 If the accessory doesn’t help me shoot the weapon faster and more accurately, or add reliability to the system, then I feel that it doesn’t belong on my rifle.
 Keep the weapon system simple and spend the money on weapons training and ammunition.